1587/speaking-exam/00-part5.md

 don't spend much time on part-time job.(don't worry about the money.) they will have more time to learn knowledge.

-thirdly: It gives everyone a chance to go to college, whether his family is poor or rich.
+thirdly/ˈθɜːrdli/: It gives everyone a chance to go to college, whether his family is poor or rich.
 The more people go to college, the stronger the country will be and it's education will develop fast.